 "Admission to a major in the College of Science and Engineering is a competitive process based on the successful completion of specific technical courses and a grade point average (GPA) based on technical courses (the technical GPA).
 Students who have completed the necessary technical courses and have a 3.2 or above technical GPA at the end of fall semester will be guaranteed admission to that major.

 All other students who have completed the necessary technical coursework for their intended major (as identified by each department) will be considered for admission to that major on a space-available basis."

-Students applying for the computer science B.S. should have completed the following courses by the end of the semester they submit their online application: Calc I, Calc II, CSci I (CSci 1133, 1103, 1113, or 1901), CSci II (CSci 1933, CSci 1913, or 1902), and CSci 2011.
+Students applying for the computer science B.S. should have completed the following courses by the end of the semester they submit their online application: Calc I, Calc II, CSCI I (CSCI 1133, 1103, 1113, or 1901), CSCI II (CSci 1933, CSCI 1913, or 1902), and CSCI 2011.
 Each course must have been completed with a C- or better.
 Admission to the major is based on the unbracketed technical GPA.
-This is the GPA in all attempts of Computer Science, Math, Statistics and other technical courses required for science or engineering degrees.
+This is the GPA calculated using the grades from all attempts of Computer Science, Math, Statistics and other technical courses required for science or engineering degrees.
 More information on the technical GPA can be found here.
 CSE students can check their technical GPA on their APAS report.
 Only classes taken at the University of Minnesota – Twin Cities count towards the technical GPA.

 Note if the GPA in technical courses is not sufficiently high, the college reserves the right to deny admission to the major.
 Students are also advised not to delay application to the major.